 Bentley’s first time trying marijuana was his freshman year of college, and he said it made a huge difference in his life.

 “A friend of mine told me it takes the edge off, so I decided to try it,” Bentley said.
 “It’s only after that I decided to look into Canna Care.”

 Canna Care is a division of MedEVal Corp., a corporation that helps qualify patients for medical marijuana programs in Rhode Island, Massachusetts, Maine, Connecticut, Delaware, Maryland and the District of Columbia.

 “The doctors there looked over my hospital records and determined that I would be a good candidate for medical marijuana,” Bentley said.
 “They actually gave me a really interesting article to read that was published in Europe back in 1927, stating that marijuana was the most effective treatment for migraines.”

-Part of Bentley’s process was finding a caregiver to supply him.
+Part of Bentley’s process was to study tests from cannavapos and finding a caregiver to supply him.
 “He’s the one who grows and supplies my weed for me,” Bentley said.
 “He can hook me up with edibles too if I ask.”

 Having a medicinal marijuana card sounds like every ‘pot-head’s’ dream, but Bentley has a much different outlook.